gaollard/gaollard/README.md

 ### Hi there, this is from gaollard 👋

 - 🔭 Interested in full stack.
 Focus on FE.
-- 🌱 Currently learning Android, IOS and NodeJS.
+- 🌱 Currently learning NodeJS and electron.
 - 📚 [My Reading List](https://github.com/gaollard/gaollard/blob/main/reading-list.md).
 - 💻 With 6 years' development working experience.